midwesternrodent/midwesternrodent.github.io/content/post/LXC-GPU-Passthrough/LXC-GPU-Passthrough.md

 For example, if we only map our video group ID `44` on the host to `44` in the container.
 The LXC will still map all other groups to 100000+.
 So, we'll have a video group with GID `44`, but we'll also have a container video group with GID `100044`.
 The LXC software will thankfully not put up with this duplicate nonsense and will refuse to start.

 To account for this, we need to map all GIDs up to `44` to those `100000` GIDs, put an exception to this mapping for group `44`, and then continue mapping to those other `100000` positions, making the same exception for the `render` GID of `104`.
-This means you have a little bit of arithmetic to do.
+This means you have a little bit of arithmetic to do, but I promise it's not as complicated as it sounds at first glance.

 First, in your lxc.conf add the following.
 This will be the same for your system as it is mine, unless you're also mapping a specific user to the container in which case you'll need the arithmetic we're going to do in the next section for your user mappings as well.